 Erythrocyte Sedimentation Rate (ESR): this test looks for any signs of inflammation in the body and detects the presence of any abnormal cells in the blood

 Alkaline Phosphatase (ALP): alkaline phosphatase is mostly produced by the liver but can also be made in the bones.
 This enzyme is measured in patients with suspected osteosarcoma to see if there is any weakening or destruction of the bones

 Tumours found in the bone may be benign (non-cancerous) or malignant (cancerous).
 To find out whether the tumour is benign or malignant, a biopsy sample must be taken and assessed.

-A bone biopsy is a specialist procedure performed at the bone cancer treatment centre.
+A bone biopsy is a specialist procedure performed at the bone cancer surgical centre.
 A small sample of the tumour will be taken and examined under a microscope by a histopathologist to see if the patient’s tumour is cancerous, and if so, the subtype of primary bone cancer.

 The biopsy may be a ‘needle biopsy’ or an ‘open biopsy’:

 Needle Biopsy: a needle is inserted into the tumour to draw out a small amount of tumour tissue (this may be done under local anaesthetic).
 Often, in order to know exactly where to take the sample from, this test is carried out alongside an X-ray or CT scan to guide the doctor.

 Open Biopsy (or surgical biopsy): is used less frequently than a needle biopsy.
 This form of biopsy is carried out during a small, minor, operation to remove a small piece of tumour while under general anaesthetic.
 This test tends to be used if a needle biopsy does not provide a diagnosis and the doctor needs to investigate further.